Common Diseases of Maltese Dogs

 Can a Maltese's dog life be compromised by hereditary illnesses?

 Hydrocephalus is another hereditary disease which consists of an increase in intracranial pressure, which often causes sudden and unexplained seizures and behavioral changes.
-The life expectancy of these animals isn't usually very high.
+The life expectancy of these animals isn't usually very high, but with proper medical management, symptoms can sometimes be controlled, improving the quality of life for the dog.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.